JakeMerrill/CS167/Labs/Lab1/CS167-Lab1.md

 2. Run the updated App class.

 - ***(Q3) What do you see at the output?***
+This is what is shown in the console:
 "log4j:WARN No appenders could be found for logger (org.apache.hadoop.metrics2.lib.MutableMetricsFactory). log4j:WARN Please initialize the log4j system properly. log4j:WARN See http://logging.apache.org/log4j/1.2/faq.html#noconfig for more info.